justice-art/Auto-search/README.md

 If so, you will need to replace any occurrences of NODE_ENV with 'SET NODE_ENV' in the package.json, and separate this command from the one that follows it with a '&', like this:
   "node-server": "SET NODE_ENV=development & nodemon server/app.js"

-## Additional Notes

-* That is test task.
-* This task was developing for ELC company.